ChrisWhealy/DistributedSystemNotes/README.md

 # Distributed Systems

-Lecture notes for course [CSE138, Spring 2020](http://composition.al/CSE138-2020-03/index.html) given by [Prof Lindsey Kuper](https://users.soe.ucsc.edu/~lkuper/), Assistant Professor of Computing as UCSC
+Lecture notes for course [CSE138, Spring 2020](http://composition.al/CSE138-2020-03/index.html) given by [Prof Lindsey Kuper](https://users.soe.ucsc.edu/~lkuper/), Assistant Professor of Computing at UCSC

 Due to the Covid-19 lockdown being enforced at the time, these lectures had to be delivered online and are available on [YouTube](https://www.youtube.com/user/lindseykuper/videos) and [Twitch](https://www.twitch.tv/lindseykuper/videos)

-This series of lectures also includes a discussion panel with recent grad students and two guest lectures.
-Notes have not been created for any of these videos; however, you can watch them here:
+This series of lectures also includes a discussion panel with recent grad students and two guest lecturers.
+Notes have not been created for these events; however, you can watch the videos here:

 * ["Grad Student Discussion Panel"](https://www.youtube.com/watch?v=ArKapXZkJvM) Lindsey Kuper talks with Emma Gomish, Pete Wilcox and Lawrence Lawson.
 May 15<sup>th</sup>, 2020
 * ["Blockchain Consensus"](https://www.youtube.com/watch?v=m6qZY7_ingY) by Chris Colohan, May 27<sup>th</sup>, 2020